IntelSmartEdge/docs/experience-kits/private-wireless-experience-kit.md

 > Figure 2 - Building blocks for the Private Wireless Experience Kit

-> Note: WNR-ITM(Wireless Network Ready Intelligent Traffic Management Application) is a reference application for an edge service provided with the Private Wireless Experience Kit.
+> Note: WNR-ITM(Wireless Network Ready Intelligent Traffic Management Application) and GMA (Generic Multi-Access with Private 5G) are two reference applications for an edge service provided with the Private Wireless Experience Kit.

 ### Deployment Architecture